Japanese destroyer Uzuki (1925): World War II history

 Uzuki was assigned to the IJN 8th Fleet on 1 December 1942, and escorted the aircraft carrier Chūyō from Yokosuka to Truk, and a troop convoy from Truk to Rabaul at the end of the year.
-However, at Rabaul on 25 December, Uzuki suffered heavy damage in a collision with the torpedoed transport Nankai Maru, and was taken in tow by the destroyers Ariake and Urakaze back to Rabaul for emergency repairs.
+However, at Rabaul on 25 December 1942, Uzuki suffered heavy damage in a collision with the torpedoed transport Nankai Maru and was taken in tow by the destroyers Ariake and Urakaze back to Rabaul for emergency repairs.
 While at Rabaul, the ship was further damaged in an air raid on 5 January 1943.
 The destroyer Suzukaze towed Uzuki to Truk for further repairs, and then Uzuki returned to Sasebo under her own power by 3 July.
 Once repairs were completed in mid-October, Uzuki returned to Truk and escorted the cruisers Kiso and Tama, both loaded with troops, back to Rabaul.
 On 23–24 October, Uzuki sortied to Jacquinot Bay on New Britain to rescue the survivors of her sister ship Mochizuki.
-Uzuki continued to make "Tokyo Express" transport runs throughout the Soloman Islands to the end of November.
-On 24–25 November, Uzuki engaged US Navy destroyers at the Battle of Cape St. George, during the Japanese evacuation of Buka, but without damage.
+Uzuki continued to make "Tokyo Express" transport runs throughout the Solomon Islands to the end of November.
+On 24–25 November, Uzuki engaged United States Navy destroyers at the Battle of Cape St. George, during the Japanese evacuation of Buka, but without damage.
 In December, Uzuki was assigned to escort tankers from Rabaul to Truk and Palau and back.

 In January 1944, Uzuki escorted the cruiser Nagara back to Japan.
 After refit at Sasebo Naval Arsenal, Uzuki escorted troop convoys from Yokosuka to Palau, Yap, Saipan and Truk through the end of June.
 During the Battle of the Philippine Sea (19–20 June), Uzuki was part of the Second Supply Force.
-On 20 June, she rescued the crew of the transport Genyo Maru, and sank the crippled transport with gunfire.
+On 20 June, she rescued the crew of the fleet oiler Genyo Maru, and sank the crippled ship with gunfire.
 Uzuki continued to escort convoys from Kure to Manila and Singapore to the middle of November.
 On 18 July, she was assigned to the Combined Fleet, and on 20 November, was reassigned to the IJN 5th Fleet.